localstack/docs/content/en/references/custom-tls-certificates.md

 and follow the instructions fn the [init hooks documentation]({{< ref "init-hooks" >}}) for configuring LocalStack to use the hook directory as a `boot` hook.

-## Custom SSL certificates with host mode
+## Custom TLS certificates with host mode

 ### Linux